-This soup is great to spice things up on a dreary autumn day. it can be served as the main dish or as an accompaniment to a meal.
+This soup is great to spice things up on a dreary autumn day.
+It can be served as the main dish or as an accompaniment to a meal.
 Squash and carrots are such a healthy addition to your diet, loaded with carotene and other nutrients.

 - 1 butternut squash (peel, remove seeds and cut into 1/2 inch cubes)